NEXT UP ON this.

 Already working in your chosen field?
 The benefits could start before you’ve even finished the degree.
 Upskilling puts you in a better position for a promotion, secondment or extra responsibility on the job.

-Postgraduate study can also increase your chance of securing work.
+Whether you qualify with a master’s or complete a short course, postgraduate study can also increase your chance of securing work.
 It goes without saying that postgraduates stand out as candidates.
 But there’s another benefit – postgraduate study helps to widen your professional community and can lead to you hearing about opportunities you wouldn’t have otherwise.

 Salary is the big one.
 A master’s degree has the potential to boost your salary.
 You’re more qualified and confident to shoot for a job that you might normally dismiss as out of your league.
 Having a higher degree can also bolster you when negotiating a pay rise.